$ ai-evals

 • Playground.
 Side-by-side prompt comparison with diffing, model switching, and inline scoring beats every alternative we've tried, full stop.

 • One product, full lifecycle.
 Datasets, experiments, traces, online evals, and prompt management in one place.
-Most competitors do one or two of these well; Braintrust does all of them well.
+Most competitors do one or two of these well; Braintrust does all of them.

 • Loop.
-The AI assistant for generating scorers and datasets from production logs is a real productivity unlock — the kind of feature that changes how teams work, not just a marketing bullet.
+The AI assistant for generating scorers and datasets from production logs is the rare feature that actually changes how teams work — not a marketing bullet, a real productivity unlock.

 • CI integration.
 GitHub Actions support that fails builds on quality regressions, with confidence intervals and significance tests.
 Not a webhook to Slack — actual eval-driven release gates.

 • Customer signal.
-Notion, Stripe, Vercel, Airtable, Instacart, Zapier.
-That's not a polite trial list; that's production AI at companies whose engineering teams have looked at every alternative.
+Notion, Stripe, Vercel, Airtable, Instacart, Zapier — not a polite trial list, production AI at companies whose engineering teams have already looked at every alternative.

 Where it falls short

 • No real OSS story.
 A few helpers are open, the platform isn't.
-If self-hosting on your own infrastructure is non-negotiable, Langfuse is the answer instead.
+If self-hosting is non-negotiable, Langfuse is the answer.

 • Pricing past the free tier.
-The free tier is generous, but the jump to paid is steep at production volume.
-Worth it for almost every team that gets there — but it's the one place a CFO might push back.
+The free tier is generous; the jump to Pro is steep once you're at production volume.
+Worth it for almost every team that gets there — but the one place a CFO will push back.

 Bottom line

 If you're shipping LLM features and not legally required to self-host, this is the tool.
-The honest competitive picture is that Langfuse is the OSS alternative, Galileo wins on online-eval cost at extreme scale, and a few specialists (Fiddler for governance, Vellum for low-code) win in narrow lanes — but for the central question of "what should our product engineering team use," Braintrust is the answer.
+Langfuse is the OSS alternative, Galileo wins on online-eval cost at extreme scale, and a few specialists (Fiddler for governance, Vellum for low-code) own narrow lanes.
+For the central question — "what should our product engineering team use?" — Braintrust is the answer.

 Related